yani66/doma/README.md

 With these changes the export from QuickRoute is not blocked and can be used to it's full potential.

 When finding bugs or other problems please open an issue. <br/>
-For an installation guide & feature list visit <a href="https://www.matstroeng.se/doma/">DOMA</a>
+For an installation guide & extended feature list visit <a href="https://www.matstroeng.se/doma/">DOMA</a>